Google Business Profile: What You Need to Know About Getting Your Business Listed in Google's Knowledge Panel

 - Making sure everything you post is current, correct, fresh and up to date

-Google My Business can be really overwhelming at first.
+Google Business Profile can be really overwhelming at first.
 There's a lot to take in.
 Check out that sidebar on the left!
 You start out on the Home tab, bombarded with all kinds really interesting information, like how many times your business showed up in a search, how many times people have checked you out, and if they actually clicked on any of your —

 Don't get distracted now.
 You've got work to do.
 Look at the sidebar, 3rd option from the top.

 The Info section is the most important part of Google Business Profile.
 It's your own little spot on the internet, where you can share practically everything any new customer would want to know about your business.
 What are your hours?
 Where are you located?
 What services do you offer, and what areas do you cater to?
 What's your website, what's your business all about, and what awesome photos can you share with the world?

 Yeah.
 There's a lot going on here.
 You don't have to do it all in one go, but listen.
 You do have to do it, as consistently and thoroughly as possible, because Google is your mediator.
 Google will actually negotiate in your favor, if you will only let it.
 The more accurate your information, the more likely you'll score.

 Say you're a restaurant owner, and it comes down to this: Your hours of operation aren't listed, but your competitor's hours are.
 If someone doesn't know you're open, might they be motivated to go somewhere else?
 Or maybe you're a consultant, but it's hard to find your phone number.
 If it's easy to find someone else's number, don't you think a random searcher might call them instead of you?

 Of course they will.
 And here's another thing, the golden rule of internet optimization:

 Keep your business information up to date, always, anyways, no matter what.
 If something changes with your business, you've got to let Google know.